Critical Thinking Now: Practical Teaching Methods for Classrooms around the World

 I may have mentioned The Consortium for Critical Thinking (https://tc2.ca/) on this site before, but it bears repeating.
 It’s a Canadian outfit and is going through a few leadership changes, but is one of the best sites I know of for practical information on teaching critical thinking.
 You can join, but there is still a generous amount of information accessible for free.
 The resources are skewed a bit toward elementary and middle and even high school students.
 But it’s easily adaptable for other types of students and situations.
 Worth a look-see to freshen your ideas about teaching and topics.

-I am so impressed with these three websites, especially the first one.
+I am so impressed with these two websites, especially the first one.
 It is a Canadian organization that gives terrific ideas on how to teach, create, and share ideas on CT.
+Continue reading